Getting outside of China

 6.142.243.216.in-addr.arpa domain name pointer private-c142-d6.arcustech.com.

-SSL certificates are then invalid, and a user may input its credential on any website if the website is doing some phishing.
+SSL certificates then become invalid, and a user may input their credentials on any website if the website is conducting phishing.

 Changing the DNS